BiNoMaP: Learning Category-Level Bimanual Non-Prehensile Manipulation Primitives: Methodology

 \subsection{Category-Level Primitive Parameterization}

 To move beyond manipulating a single object instance—a common limitation of RL-based methods—we parameterize each optimized atomic trajectory to create a category-level primitive.
 Our geometry-aware optimization from Sec.~\ref{CtFMPO} implicitly encodes object dimensions.
-We make this explicit to allow the skill to adapt to other objects of the same category.

-The core strategy is to treat the object in the initial optimization as the base instance $\mathbf{o}^\text{pcd}_\text{base}$.
+We make this explicit to allow the learned skill to adapt to other unseen objects with the same category.
+The core strategy is to treat the initially optimizated object as a base instance $\mathbf{o}^\text{pcd}_\text{base}$.
 For any new instance, we compute its dimensional variation relative to this base.
-This is done by acquiring the new object point cloud $\mathbf{o}^\text{pcd}_\text{new}$, taking a horizontal slice at the initial contact height, and calculating a characteristic dimension (e.g., the maximum point cloud distance for a bowl diameter in pivoting):
+As illustrated in Fig.~\ref{skillAdaptation} right, this is done by acquiring the new object point cloud $\mathbf{o}^\text{pcd}_\text{new}$, taking a horizontal slice at the initial contact height, and computing a characteristic dimension (e.g., the maximum point cloud distance for a bowl diameter in \textit{pivoting}):

 The size difference $\delta_\text{size}$ between the new and base instances is then incorporated into our contact optimization Eqn.~\ref{eqn4} in a single, non-iterative step to adapt the trajectory.
 The corresponding verified target distance $d_{(\hat{k})}$ and scaling factor $s_{(\hat{k})}$ are modulated by $\delta_\text{size}$ to adjust the inter-arm distance, effectively resizing the manipulation primitive $\mathcal{P}_\text{fine}$ for the new object.
 This parameterization allows BiNoMaP to apply a learned skill to a wide range of intra-category objects without requiring new human demonstrations or repeating the full extraction and optimization pipeline.
-This significant advantage in scalability and convenience will be demonstrated in our experiments.
+For example, in the \textit{pivoting} skill, the moving arm's trajectory is proportionally scaled, while in \textit{pushing} and \textit{wrapping}, the inter-arm distance is increased or decreased synchronously.
+When both category-level variation and new placements are involved, we combine this scaling procedure with the instance-level adaptation strategy to achieve robust transferability.
+Together, these two levels of generalization establish the scalability of BiNoMaP, enabling the learned primitives to flexibly adapt across diverse instances and object categories without retraining.